jvillat2/Data-Analyst-Job-Market-Analysis/README.md

-# Data Analyst Job Market Analysis - Virginia
+# Data Analyst Job Market Analysis

 ## Project Background
-This project analyzes job postings for Data Analyst roles in Virginia (VA) to identify top-paying skills, companies who offer the highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.
+This project analyzes job postings for Data Analyst roles in the US to identify top-paying skills, companies who offer the highest-paying job opportunities, most demanded skills, and optimal skills that combine both high demand and competitive salaries.

-The analysis is conducted through a series of SQL queries designed to answer key questions about the job market for Data Analysts in Virginia.
+The analysis is conducted through a series of SQL queries designed to answer key questions about the job market for Data Analysts in the US.
 Insight are provided on the following key areas:

-Top Paying Skills: Identify the highest-paying skills for Data Analysts in Virginia.
+Top Paying Skills: Identify the highest-paying skills for Data Analysts in the US.

-Top Paying Company: Identify the companies offering the highest-paying Data Analyst positions in Virginia.
+Top Paying Company: Identify the companies offering the highest-paying Data Analyst positions in the US.

-Top Demanding Skills: Find out which skills are most frequently required for Data Analyst roles in Virginia.
+Top Demanding Skills: Find out which skills are most frequently required for Data Analyst roles in the US.

-Skills in High-Paying Jobs: Find which skills are required in the top earning data analyst job in virgina.
+Skills in High-Paying Jobs: Find which skills are required in the top earning data analyst job in the US.

 Optimal Skills: Identify skills that are both in high demand and offer competitive salaries.